BaptisteEtroy/Emotion-Detection/README.md

 ### Predicting Emotions

-To predict emotions in new text, modify the testing file text line and then run:
+To predict emotions in new text, modify testing.py with your desired conversation then run:

 ```bash
 python testing.py
 ```
+On top of the output given you will get a progression analysis saved in testing/ with different emotions and their spikes throughout the conversation.

 ## Repository Structure